apollographql/apollo-link/docs/source/index.md

 npm install apollo-link --save
 ```

 Apollo Link has two main exports, the `ApolloLink` interface and the `execute` function.
 The `ApolloLink` interface is used to create custom links, compose multiple links together, and can be extended to support more powerful use cases.
 The `execute` function is how to use a link and an operation to create a request.
+For a deeper dive on how to use links in your application, check out our Apollo Link [concepts guide](./concepts).

 <h2 id="apollo-client">Usage</h2>